unpackdev/solgo/README.md

 ## Features

-- **Protocol Buffers**: SolGo uses [Protocol Buffers](https://github.com/txpull/protos) to define the structure of the data that is passed between the parser and the listener.
-This provides a structured format for the data, enabling more effective analysis.
+- **Protocol Buffers**: SolGo uses [Protocol Buffers](https://github.com/txpull/protos) to provide a structured format for the data, enabling more effective analysis and a way to build a common interface for other tools.
+Supported languages: Go and Javascript.
+In the future, will be adding Rust and Python.
-- **AST (Abstract Syntax Tree) Generation:** SolGo includes an ASTBuilder that constructs an Abstract Syntax Tree for Solidity code.
-The AST represents the structure of the code and provides a high-level representation of its elements.
+- **Abstract Syntax Tree (AST) Generation:** SolGo includes an builder that constructs an Abstract Syntax Tree for Solidity code.
 - **Intermediate Representation (IR) Generation**: SolGo can generate an Intermediate Representation (IR) from the AST.
 The IR provides a language-agnostic representation of the contract, capturing key elements such as functions, state variables, events, and more.
 This enables more advanced analysis and manipulation of the contract.
-- **ABI Generation and Interaction:** SolGo can parse contract definitions to generate Ethereum contract ABIs (Application Binary Interfaces), providing a structured representation of the contract's functions, events, and variables.
-It also includes functionality for normalizing type names and handling complex types like mappings, enabling more effective interaction with contracts on the ethereum-based networks.
+- **Application Binary Interface (ABI) Generation:** SolGo includes an builder that can parse contract definitions to generate ABI for group of contracts or each contract individually.
-- **Error Handling**: SolGo includes a SyntaxErrorListener which collects syntax errors encountered during parsing, providing detailed error information including line, column, message, severity, and context.
+- **Syntax Error Handling**: SolGo includes listener which collects syntax errors encountered during parsing, providing detailed error information including line, column, message, severity, and context.
-- **Syntactic Analysis**: SolGo transforms Solidity code into a parse tree that can be traversed and manipulated, providing a detailed syntactic analysis of the code.
-- **Listener Registration**: SolGo allows for the registration of custom listeners that can be invoked as the parser walks the parse tree, enabling custom handling of parse events.
-- **Contextual Parsing**: SolGo provides a ContextualSolidityParser that maintains a stack of contexts, allowing for context-specific parsing rules.
 - **Automatic Source Detection**: SolGo automatically loads and integrates Solidity contracts from well-known libraries such as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts).
-This feature allows for seamless interaction and analysis of contracts that rely on these libraries, enhancing the overall understanding of the contract's structure and dependencies.

 ## Extensions